 You can use Prometheus together with Grafana to monitor UFT Mobile lab devices, so that you can identify issues as soon as they arise.
-Metrics currently available for monitoring are device connection status, device WiFi connection status, and device temperature.
+Metrics currently available for monitoring are device connection status, iOS Thermal state, Android battery health, free disk space, device WiFi connection status and signal strength, and device temperature.

 Configure Prometheus and connect to UFT Mobile